harelsegev/INDXRipper/README.md

 ### Creating a Development Environment
 Python 3.9 or above is required.
 INDXRipper should work with both the CPython and PyPy implementations.
-Although PyPy achieves better performance, it doesn't allow execution against mounted NTFS volumes on Windows.
+PyPy achieves better performance, but it doesn't allow execution against mounted NTFS volumes on Windows.

 Clone the repository:
 ```bash